Forever 21’s Fade Should Worry More than Just Fast-Fashion

-In 1981, South Korean immigrants Jin Sook and Do Won Chang (both then just 22 years old) arrived in Los Angeles with little money to their name and no formal secondary education.
+In 1981, South Korean immigrants Jin Sook and Do Won Chang (both then just 22 years old) arrived in Los Angeles with little money to their name.

 A few years later, in 1984, they launched Forever 21—named so because, as its CEO said in a 2012 interview, it targeted “old people [who] wanted to be 21 again, and young people [who] wanted to be 21 forever.”

 Catering to youth culture has long been a recipe for success in apparel.
 But it wouldn’t be until the early 2000s that Forever 21 fully hit its stride as cash-strapped Millennials slowly entered their teens.

 As fellow fast-fashion retailers like Zara and H&M grew in popularity across the globe with their essentials and business casual garb, Forever 21 stood out in North America with its rock-bottom prices and pieces that mirrored the designer styles of the day.

 With mounds of of-the-moment-merchandise flying out the doors, the company expanded its offerings overseas and beat like-minded competitors who couldn’t keep up with the business’s growing product assortment.

 On September 29, after months of speculation, Forever 21 officially filed for Chapter 11 bankruptcy protection.